God’s Mercy And Divine Healing

 Like as a father pitieth his children, so the Lord pitieth them that fear him… But the mercy of the Lord is from everlasting to everlasting upon them that fear him

-Psalm 136 is also a great passage of scripture which shows how practical God’s mercy is.
+Psalm 136 is also a great passage of scripture showing how practical God’s mercy is.
 It’s not just a spiritual concept.

-Psalm 136 repeats the phrase “his mercy endureth for ever” again and again.
+Psalm 136 repeats the phrase “his mercy endureth forever” again and again.
 Each time it says this, it tells another part of the story of God’s deliverance of Israel.
-Once again, Psalm 136 makes it clear how practical the word “mercy” is in scripture.
+Once again, Psalm 136 makes clear how practical the word “mercy” is in scripture.
 It applies to God’s deliverance in real, practical situations.

-God Is Rich In Mercy Unto All That Call Upon Him!
+God Is Rich In Mercy Unto All Who Call Upon Him!

 With that understanding of mercy, consider these wonderful promises in scripture.
-I also encourage you to do your own word study on “mercy”.
-Even if you search for the word “mercy” in Bible Gateway, and just list all of the promises of God’s mercy in Psalms, you will come away rich!
+I also encourage you to do your own word study on “mercy.”
+Even if you just search for the word “mercy” in Bible Gateway and list all of the promises of God’s mercy in Psalms, you will come away rich!

 Psalm 85:5 (KJV) For thou, Lord, art good, and ready to forgive; and plenteous in mercy unto all them that call upon thee.